PianaJava/JavaOOP/README.md

 <b> ✓ Working with Selected classes from the Java API</b></br>
 Write a simple Lambda expression that consumes a Lambda Predicate expression

+<b>✓ Working with Inheritance</b></br>
+Describe inheritance and its benefits // Develop code that demonstrates the use of polymorphism; including overriding and object type versus reference type // Determine when casting is necessary // Use super and this to access objects and constructors // Use abstract classes and interfaces